Lucintel Forecasts Glass Fiber in the Global Automotive Composites Market to Reach $2.5 billion by 2030

 APAC/ROW is expected to remain the largest market and is also expected to witness the highest growth over the forecast period due to higher penetration of composites in automotive than other region.

+Major players of glass fiber in the global automotive composites market are adopting various growth strategies like new product launches, expansions, merger and acquisitions, partnerships, agreements, and collaborations to expand their presence in this market.
 Owens Corning, Jushi Group Co., Ltd., Johns Manville Corporation, Chongqing Polycomp International Corporation, Taishan Fiberglass Inc., 3B the Fiber Glass Company (Goa Glass Fiber), Nitto Boseki Co.
 Ltd, Nippon Electric Glass Co.
-Ltd., and Lanxess are the major suppliers in the glass fiber in the global automotive composites market.
+Ltd., and Lanxess are among the major glass fiber in the global automotive composites providers.

 This unique research report will enable you to make confident business decisions in this globally competitive marketplace.
 For a detailed table of contents, contact Lucintel at +1-972-636-5056 or write us at helpdesk@lucintel.com